 What is Technical Debt?

 Technical debt is the term given to leftover costs associated to defects and other plot twists that remain unresolved at the end of a development project.
-This concept reflects the implied cost of corrective rework that results in selecting a fast and easy solution to meet a time deadline, instead of identifying and implementing a complete solution that requires additional time and effort.
+This concept reflects the implied cost of corrective rework that results in selecting a fast and easy solution to meet a time deadline, instead of identifying and implementing a complete solution.

 In other words, “Code it quick and get it out the door.”
 It looks good on a project timeline, but in the long term, may require more maintenance costs and risk a lower user satisfaction.